ThinkDataEd/curriculum/docs/unit2/lesson10.md

 consensus is reached.

 5. Ask students to share their strategies on how to convert the **proportion** into a **percentage**.
-As strategies are being shared, students should take notes in their DS journals.
+As strategies are being shared, students should take notes in their IDS journals.
 Review how to turn fractions into percentages, if necessary.

 6. Ask students: